prettier/prettier-vscode/README.md

 **Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run**

 ## Error Messages

+**Failed to load module.
+If you have prettier or plugins referenced in package.json, ensure you have run `npm install`**

+When a `package.json` is present in your project and it contains prettier, plugins, or linter libraries this extension will attempt to load these modules from your `node_module` folder.
+If you see this error, it most likely means you need to run `npm install` or `yarn install` to install the packages in your `package.json`.

 **Your project is configured to use an outdated version of prettier that cannot be used by this extension.
 Upgrade to the latest version of prettier.**